 Online Poker Tournaments

-Online tournaments happen far more regularly than offline events and tend to be smaller events with smaller prize pools.
+Online tournaments happen far more regularly than offline events and tend to have smaller fields with smaller prize pools.
 This makes them ideal for players wanting to practice their competitive skills.
-Additionally, online casinos that hold tournaments often offer the opportunity to engage in exciting tournament formats like Progressive Knockout Poker, where you can apply unique strategies to thrive in the competition.
+Additionally, online casinos that hold tournaments often offer the opportunity to engage in exciting tournament formats like progressive knockout poker, where you can apply unique strategies to thrive in the competition.
 Borgata Online offers a range of daily, weekly and seasonal online poker tournaments.

 Read on to learn the pros and cons of playing in poker tournaments online.